Teaching Restorative Thinking and Behaviour to Primary Students:

 To book this workshop please contact Bill Hansberry

-In this workshop Bill will demonstrate ways to teach restorative thinking and skills to primary children through the well-established pedagogy of Circle Time.
-This fun and interactive workshop will take staff through activities from Bill’s resource “The Grab and Go Circle Time Kit for Teaching Restorative Behaviour”, giving staff colleagues a good feel for the content and approaches that builds restorative brains.
-As it turns out, this workshop is also great at developing more restorative thinking styles in staff as well!
+In this workshop, Bill will demonstrate ways to teach restorative thinking and skills to primary children through the well-established pedagogy of Circle Time.
+This fun and interactive workshop will take staff through activities from Bill's resource "The Grab and Go Circle Time Kit for Teaching Restorative Behaviour", giving staff colleagues a good feel for the content and approaches that build restorative brains.
+As it turns out, this workshop is also great at developing more restorative thinking styles in staff!